-- Look for indicators that a student may be experiencing homelessness and make a referral to the local homeless liaison. - Make the classroom a welcoming place for homeless students. - O Assure the student that you care. - O Connect a newly enrolled student with other students, such as a lunch buddy. - O Inform the student of extracurricular activities that may be of interest and arrange participation. - O Do not hold homeless students accountable for situations over which they have no control, such as not having a place to do homework or not being able to pay fines. - O Do not disclose the student's living situation. - Encourage the student and hold him or her to high expectations. - Discuss with the homeless student what his or her school challenges are and connect the student with services or make appropriate accommodations. - O Adjust assignments so students not living in permanent settings can complete them.
-(A student living in a hotel room or who has limited supplies may not be able to carry out science activities or bring in newspaper articles or information from the Internet.) - O Provide a time and place before, during, or after school for a student to complete assignments. - O Arrange tutoring, supplemental instruction, or counseling expeditiously because many homeless students will be in your school for only a short period of time. - Assist other students in understanding family homelessness and treating their peers with kindness and respect. - Look for any signs that other students are teasing or bullying a student who may be experiencing homelessness and intervene or report the students to the principal. - Assess students frequently so that you can determine progress even if the student is in your class only a short time. - Communicate with a student's parents or guardians about their concerns or ways to help their child or youth be more successful in school. - O Contact the parent or guardian if the student is absent or exhibits concerning behaviors. - O Personal contact (in person or by phone) is often more effective than sending a letter or email. - Do not take away students' possessions; homeless students may need the security of having their belongings nearby.
+- Look for indicators that a student may be experiencing homelessness and make a referral to the local homeless liaison. - Make the classroom a welcoming place for homeless students. - Assure the student that you care. - Connect a newly enrolled student with other students, such as a lunch buddy. - Inform the student of extracurricular activities that may be of interest and arrange participation. - Do not hold homeless students accountable for situations over which they have no control, such as not having a place to do homework or not being able to pay fines. - Do not disclose the student's living situation. - Encourage the student and hold him or her to high expectations. - Discuss with the homeless student what his or her school challenges are and connect the student with services or make appropriate accommodations. - Adjust assignments so students not living in permanent settings can complete them.
+(A student living in a hotel room or who has limited supplies may not be able to carry out science activities or bring in newspaper articles or information from the Internet.) - Provide a time and place before, during or after school for a student to complete assignments.